Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Experimental Evaluation

 A \emph{directly extended maximal computation walk} refers to a computation walk that is extended from a newly added initial edge via direct extension only, without invoking verification-based edge inclusion, and proceeds until a halting configuration is reached.
 Each such walk corresponds to a complete deterministic simulation path originating from a fresh edge addition.

 The \emph{length of a computation walk} is measured as the number of transition edges from the starting edge of the direct extension to the final halting edge.
-For the reported average computation walk length, only walks whose initial edge was newly added via direct extension are counted.
+For the reported average computation walk length, only walks whose initial branching edge was newly added via direct extension are counted.
 This metric reflects the typical depth of deterministic simulation induced by a single edge insertion.

 These additional metrics provide finer-grained insight into the structural behavior of the simulator.
-In particular, they quantify how frequently newly introduced edges lead to complete computations, and how deep such computations typically extend.
-Empirically, the number of halting edges closely matches the number of directly extended maximal computation walks, indicating that most newly introduced walks reach termination without requiring further branching or verification.
+In particular, they quantify how frequently newly introduced edges lead to complete computations, and how deeply such computations are typically explored.
+Empirically, the number of halting edges closely matches the number of directly extended maximal computation walks, indicating that most newly introduced walks reach termination without requiring further verification.